 Falls as being on the South Branch of the Grasse River.
-In reality, the North Branch splits a few miles downstream of this river breaks into the Middle Branch and the South Branch a few miles upstream.
-The stretch containing Lampsons Falls is is the main section of the Grasse River.
+In reality, the North Branch splits a few miles downstream of this area and the river breaks into the Middle Branch and the South Branch a few miles upstream.
+The stretch containing Lampsons Falls is the main section of the Grasse River.